 Information: The following steps is examples based on this pen type.
 Your pens might need another solution, but you can still apply these basic patterns to any pen type.
 Start from the side where you can push the dirt towards the slat.
-These illustrations push the dirt away from the robot
+These illustrations push the dirt away from the robot towards the slat.

 Step 5: Move the arm one "step" out so you can start a new circle.
-Make sure that you don't move the arm too much.
-It could lead to a missed line of dirt.
+Make sure that you don't move the arm too long, so you miss a line of dirt.

 Step 6: Turn the tower towards the wall.
-This is the start of the tower sweep.
+This is the start position of the tower sweep.